How we started

 CAMPUS offers leadership in a Bible-based, mission-driven alternative to Adventist ministry.
 Summarized below are the key ingredients that have contributed to the success of CAMPUS.

-METHODOLOGY – Biblical simplicity; “Your success is in your simplicity.
+Biblical simplicity; “Your success is in your simplicity.
 As soon as you depart from it, your power is gone.”
-(2 T 608)
+Testimonies to the Church, Vol. 2, p.
+608

-VISION – To prepare secular university campuses for the imminent return of Christ.
+To prepare secular university campuses for the imminent return of Christ